 I know these cookies look difficult, but they aren’t!
 The hardest part… you must have two cookie halves to make one cookie.
 Oreo kind of put to rest the whole “two cookie halves are better than one” argument!
 What I’m trying to say is…these are totally worth the effort of two cookies to make one!

 To make the dough you will need 1 1/2 cups of butter, at room temperature.
 Place softened butter in your mixer with the paddle attachment and whip till light and fluffy.

 Add in 1 cup of white sugar and 1 teaspoon of almond or vanilla extract.
 (I used vanilla because my daughter is allergic to almond extract.
 I didn’t think it would be fair to use the almond, but I would love to taste the difference.
 I’m sure it’s amazing)

 Beat in the zest from one medium lemon.
-Add 3 1/2 cups of shifted flour and 1/4 teaspoon of salt.
+Add 3 1/2 cups of sifted flour and 1/4 teaspoon of salt.
 Beat until well blended and dough comes clean off the sides off the mixer.

 Gather dough into two separate balls and place on top of plastic wrap.